leanote/markdown-to-html/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Leanote destop app is licensed under the GPL v2.
+Leanote Markdown to Html is licensed under the GPL v2.

 [LICENSE](https://github.com/leanote/markdown-to-html/blob/master/LICENSE)